Are you an adviser? Go to Unbiased Pro

 Should I choose the financial adviser with the lowest fees?

-With financial advice, it’s recommended that you choose a financial adviser that’s right for your unique circumstances so you can get the most appropriate support.
+With financial advice, it’s recommended that you choose a financial adviser who’s right for your unique circumstances so you can get the most appropriate support.

-While it can be tempting to go with the adviser with the lowest fees, you should do your research and have an initial consultation; this is typically free of charge and non-committal.
+While it can be tempting to go with the adviser with the lowest fees, you should do your research and have an initial consultation.
+Most financial advisers will offer an initial chat free of charge to help you work out whether they are a good fit for you.

 • Is the adviser qualified by the FCA?